avila-ca/mongoDB-queries/README.md

 ### 🏁 How To Start

-Now you can create the collections and to do some querys.
+Now you can create the collections and to do all the queries querys.

 ```bash
 node src/main.ts